garamond13/alt-scale/README.md

 BCSPLINE - https://www.cs.utexas.edu/~fussell/courses/cs384g-fall2013/lectures/mitchell/Mitchell.pdf \
 BICUBIC - https://en.wikipedia.org/wiki/Bicubic_interpolation

-#### Sigmoidal curve settings (C) and (M)
+#### Sigmoidal curve settings (C) and (M) (Only for upscale)
 Contrast `C` is equivalent to mpv's `--sigmoid-slope` and midpoint `M` is equivalent to mpv's `--sigmoid-center`.

 ### Gaussian blur and unsharp mask (Only for gaussian and unsharp versions)
-Note 1: unsharp mask works like this, sharpened = original + (original − blurred) * amount\
+- unsharp mask works like this, sharpened = original + (original − blurred) * amount
-Note 2: blur kernel radius is independent from scaling kernel radius\
+- blur kernel radius is independent from scaling kernel radius
-Note 3: for shaders with both unsharp mask and gaussian blur all settings are independent
+- for shaders with both unsharp mask and gaussian blur all settings are independent

 #### Blur spread or amount (S)
 Gaussian blur sigma value, controls the blur intensity and how much it will be spread accros the blur kernel.